qemu/qemu/docs/system/deprecated.rst

 the guest RAM configured with ``-m`` and QEMU will fail to start up if RAM allocation is unsuccessful.

-RISC-V ``-bios`` (since 4.1)
+RISC-V ``-bios`` (since 5.1)
 ''''''''''''''''''''''''''''

 QEMU 4.1 introduced support for the -bios option in QEMU for RISC-V for the RISC-V virt machine and sifive_u machine.

-QEMU 4.1 has no changes to the default behaviour to avoid breakages.
-This default will change in a future QEMU release, so please prepare now.
-All users of the virt or sifive_u machine must change their command line usage.
+QEMU 4.1 had no changes to the default behaviour to avoid breakages.

+QEMU 5.1 changes the default behaviour from ``-bios none`` to ``-bios default``.

-QEMU 4.1 has three options, please migrate to one of these three:
+QEMU 5.1 has three options:
- 1. ``-bios none`` - This is the current default behavior if no -bios option is included.
-QEMU will not automatically load any firmware.
-It is up to the user to load all the images they need.
+ 1. ``-bios default`` - This is the current default behavior if no -bios option is included.
- 2. ``-bios default`` - In a future QEMU release this will become the default behaviour if no -bios option is specified.
 This option will load the default OpenSBI firmware automatically.
       The firmware is included with the QEMU release and no user interaction is required.
 All a user needs to do is specify the kernel they want to boot with the -kernel option
+ 2. ``-bios none`` - QEMU will not automatically load any firmware.
+It is up to the user to load all the images they need.
  3. ``-bios <file>`` - Tells QEMU to load the specified file as the firmwrae.

 ``-tb-size`` option (since 5.0)